hackseq/2016_project_2/scripts/README.md

 - ParOpt - uses either grid search or Nelder–Mead to minimize an objective function derived from a command-line tool.

 Abyss_wrapper.py uses a python system call to run Abyss.
-It parses the ouput to report only the value of N50 (contiguity)
+It parses the output to report the value of N50 (contiguity) on its own.

 One can then use ParOpt to optimize k using a grid search - ParOpt will then tell you the optimum value, k.